 Layer 3: Local Coverage Determinations (LCDs)

-MACs issue LCDs covering services where CMS has not issued a national policy or where regional clinical practice variation warrants jurisdiction-specific criteria.
-For services covered by an NCD, the LCD operates in the spaces left open by the NCD, typically the specific clinical criteria, documentation requirements, and ICD-10/CPT coding specificity.
+MACs develop LCDs when there is no NCD, or when there is a need to further define an NCD, covering services where regional clinical practice variation warrants jurisdiction-specific criteria.
+For services covered by an NCD, the LCD operates in the spaces left open by the NCD, typically the specific clinical criteria, documentation requirements, and ICD-10/CPT coding specificity, and an LCD cannot contradict an NCD.Centers for Medicare & Medicaid Services. (n.d.).
+CMS — Local Coverage Determinations. cms.gov.
+Retrieved Aug 7, 2026, from https://www.cms.gov/medicare/coverage/determination-process/local

 For Georgia, this means: a service like cardiac rehabilitation is governed nationally by CMS NCD policy (establishing qualifying indications and basic structure), while Palmetto LCDs may govern specific clinical documentation or coding for that service within Jurisdiction J. A service like advanced imaging may be governed entirely by an LCD without a corresponding NCD.